gabriellopesmarques/vanilla-shop-list/assets/scripts/models/readme.md

 ## SysModel

-While Product and List Models got the same behavior, Sys model is different because store a key/value relationship
+Product and List Models have same behavior, Sys model is different because store a key/value relationship

 ### Insert
 ```